Water damage from storms, tornadoes, floods & mold

 Will my insurance cover property damages due to mold?

 It depends on what caused the mold in the first place.
 If it is due to water damage that is covered by the insurance (accidentally broken pipe, rain, winds or storms), then most likely the mold damage will also be covered.
 However, as mold and water claims are usually expensive, insurance companies do look twice before approving them.
-Properly documenting claims is the main factor determining the its success.
+Properly documenting claims is the primary factor determining its success.
 Hiring professional help will significantly increase the chances of a mold or water claim to be approved.

 A standard policy usually covers only water damages where the cause was “sudden and accidental”, for example forgetting to turn a faucet off, a burst pipe, or a blocked toilet.
 A standard insurance policy will not cover damages from floods or an Act of God.
 So if your flooded basement is caused by melting waters, storms, or overflowing rivers, that is a flood, and not covered.
-Also, water that seeps into your basement through cracks is considered flooding, and, since it could have been prevented through home maintenance, it is genrally not covered.
+Also, water that seeps into your basement through cracks is considered flooding, and, since it could have been prevented through home maintenance, it is generally not covered.

-At Michigan Fire Claims, we employ and work with the the best professionals in the industry: appraisers, public adjusters, restoration contractors, negotiators, etc, to assure you are getting the best settlement you are entitled to.
-With us, you can rest assure, your claim is properly documented, your losses correctly appraised, and, when it comes to negotiating, you are on a level field with the insurance company, without having to resort to more expensive, legal action.
+At Michigan Fire Claims, we employ and work with the best professionals in the industry: appraisers, public adjusters, restoration contractors, negotiators, etc., to assure you are getting the best settlement you are entitled to.
+With us, you can rest assured, your claim is adequately documented, your losses correctly appraised, and, when it comes to negotiating, you are on a level field with the insurance company, without having to resort to more expensive, legal action.
 Our team of experts can help you get a head start on the water restoration process and help you make a speedy financial recovery.
 Contact us today for a free consultation or site inspection.
 You’ll be impressed with what we can do for you.